stanislavsa/smart-woocommerce-search/README.txt

 = Does it work with WPML or Polylang for multilingual stores? =

-Multilingual support (WPML and Polylang) is available in the PRO version.
+Multilingual support (WPML and Polylang) is available.

 = Is there a free trial for PRO? =

 Yes — you can try all PRO features free for 14 days.
 Start your trial from the plugin settings page inside your WordPress dashboard.

+== Screenshots ==

+1. Latest Searches
+2. Smart Search PRO - Grid layout
+3. Smart Search PRO - Did you mean / Synonyms
+4. Fullscreen Popup
+5. Smart Search PRO - Product options

 == Changelog ==